Burrch3s/artorias/README.md

 ## Installation

 > `virtualenv -p python3 art ; . art/bin/activate # optional steps, but recommended`

 > `git clone git@github.com:Burrch3s/artorias.git`

 > `cd artorias ; pip install -r requirements.txt`

 > `pushd scanners; sudo ./install_scanners.sh; popd # OR just install nikto, owasp-zap, nmap, hydra and wordlist that's pointed to by settings.py`

 > Then you should be good to go.
 Artorias utilizes the argparse module, so -h will display help messages for args

 ## Layout of Project

 #### core

 > Contains most code and object definitions for the project.
-Handling of tests and scans happens here as well.
+Handling of the test and scan commands happen here as well.

 #### core/scans